Making Peer Learning part of an existing educational experience pays off in impact and operational efficiency.

 Parameters and tactics

-Having a viable and desirable answer to the Coherence Question, our attention now turns to design and implimentation.
+Having a viable and desirable answer to the Coherence Question, our attention now turns to design and implementation.
 What do we have to work with?
-Is our our ambition inline with our means?
-What program design with give us the best chances of success?
+Is our ambition in line with our means?
+What program design will give us the best chances of success?

 To get practical, use the parameters of time and money to frame the scope of the design.

 Budget is often considered the main constraint in program effectiveness, but usually this is because the scope of operations pushes the limits of the budget.
 After all, why not strain to get the most out of your money?

 The assumption that educational programs are basically events, workshops and lectures, sets an expectation that the amount of money dictates the length of program.
 If your budget is $10,000 and workshops cost $1,000 per day, then the trap is to assume that the program has to be limited to something like 10 days or less.

 Peer Learning is outcome focused, so it's cost-effectiveness is measured in outcomes, not teaching time.

 Programs that are designed to work effectively within a budget, rather than push the budget, end up focusing on efficiency rather than volume.
 They consider educational activities as investments with a future return, not costs to be managed.
 In practive, this shifts towards investing in communities that scale to needs without additional costs or management time.
 They shift away from activities with high marginal costs, like expensive trainers and venues.
 They achieve more with less because they invest in community as an asset, and they build on what actually works.

 Most educational programs are rigid in time commitment required by the students.
 The program dictates the program length and schedule, and then learners need to adapt.
 But now that we've put the learner's objectives on centre stage, the consideration of time, and length of the program switches to them.

 Consider the learners' goals - how long does it normally take people to achieve those goals?
 And consider the learners' life and environments - what timeframe and level of intensity is sustainable for them?
 Use these as indicators for an ideal duration and schedule.